 Hit Malware Removal from the options on the left, and click Scan.

-Removing System Junk and Running Maintenance Scripts can sometimes fix up audio problems.
+Removing System Junk and Running Maintenance Scripts can sometimes fix audio problems.
 To take care of this, just select Maintenance from the options on the left.

 Check the options you would like, and hit Run.